python/cpython/Doc/library/dbm.rst

 .. versionchanged:: 3.11
    Accepts :term:`path-like object` for file.

-Key and values are always stored as bytes.
+Key and values are always stored as :class:`bytes`.
 This means that when strings are used they are implicitly converted to the default encoding before being stored.